nickfrostatx/infection/README.md

 technically solve this problem in polynomial time, using an approximate solution to the subset sum.
 We're completely throwing that whole "exactly n users" thing out the window now.

+Alright, that solution seems to work.
+Now I need to visualize the process.
+That sounds like some D3.js to me.
+A quick Flask app to run the functions on the data and we should be set.